iamdtang/backbone-data/README.md

 A simple data store for backbone models and collections inspired by Ember Data and angular-data.

+### Key Features

+* Identity mapping of models
+* Works with existing Backbone models and collections
+* The single global _DS_ acts as a single point of entry for data access
+* Collection management

 ### Install

 Grab the minified file from the _dist_ directory and include it on your page.